 Antonina Armato and Tim James have written and produced hit songs for top artists including Mariah Carey, Miley Cyrus, Wyclef Jean, Selena Gomez, Gwen Stefani and many more.
 In addition to writing, producing and curating music, Rock Mafia has fueled multi-billion dollar programming and merchandising as well as products and marketing campaigns for numerous mega-brands such as Coke (FIFA World Cup & the Special Olympics), NFL (Anti-Bullying campaign), Disney, Viacom, EA / EA Sports and the NBA.

 In 2006, MPE management played a valuable role in developing Crocs into one of the fastest growing shoe wear companies in America.
 Since becoming the Title Sponsor of the AVP Tour in 2006, Crocs had become one of the hottest brands across the globe.
 Utilizing the AVP as their primary marketing platform, Crocs had experienced unmatched growth from a revenue and market share standpoint and has more than doubled in value.
 Crocs growth since partnering with the AVP

 From 2010 to 2012, Armato served as CMO of Skechers where he oversaw the company's creative agencies and orchestrated two Super Bowl campaigns.
 In 2010, Skechers became the fastest growing footwear company in the world, increasing sales from $1.4 billion to over $2 billion.
 Armato also served as President of Skechers Fitness, launching the company's performance division.

-As sports and entertainment consultants to LA Gear, we developed strategies and negotiated LA Gear’s agreements for such entertainment icons as Priscilla Presley, Heather Locklear, Paula Abdul and Michael Jackson.
+As a sports and entertainment consultant to LA Gear, MPE developed strategies and negotiated LA Gear’s agreements for such entertainment icons as Priscilla Presley, Heather Locklear, Paula Abdul and Michael Jackson.